 There are six editions of this 2020 calendar, featuring for the first time the addition of France and Germany’s sexiest firefighters alongside rescue cats, dogs, horses, Australian native animals, and even farm animals.

 In 2020, the Australian Firefighters Calendar will support:

 •Healing Hooves, which helps children suffering from Autism and Asperger’s, returning veterans suffering from PTSD, and older people with dementia and Alzheimer’s;

 •Currumbin Wildlife Hospital, which has been caring for injured native Australian animals for over 70 years;

 •BackTrack, which was founded by Bernie Shakeshaft and helps disaffected youth get their lives back on track using a back to basics formula of respect and responsibility;

 •Pets of the Homeless, which feeds the pets of homeless people and provides temporary housing for pets that can no longer be looked after by their owners due to domestic violence situations or unforeseeable events that can occur.

 Over 27 years, the Australian Firefighters Calendar has raised more than $3 million for various charities.

-To learn more and see the covers of the 2020 calendars, visit AustralianFirefightersCalendar.com.
+To learn more and see the covers of the 2020 calendars, and, come on, you know you want to, visit AustralianFirefightersCalendar.com.

 What’s the stylish dog lover wearing this season?